-The Module dataset contains responses specifically from the Module questions for a given year.
-In NZCVS the questions in the Module will change from year to year.
+The Module dataset contains responses specifically from the in-depth module questions for a given year.
+In NZCVS the questions in the module change from year to year.

-The Incidents dataset contains information on all incidents, including original offence codes, final offence codes (assigned after manually examining all available data) and additional information on the coding process.
+The Incident dataset contains information on all incidents, including original offence codes, final offence codes (assigned after manually examining all available data) and additional information on the coding process.
 This dataset also has an incident count.
 This is simply the number of times this incident was reported in NZCVS.
-The incident datasets also contain a subset of person level data so that they can usually be analysed without having to merge them with the person level dataset.
+The Incident dataset also contains a subset of person level data so that they can usually be analysed without having to merge them with the person level dataset.